Start your teaching journey. Take your first step into English language teaching - travel the world or teach online from

 The CELTA course provides practical, initial training in teaching English as a foreign language.

 The mixed mode CELTA course takes place at NILE in Norwich for 2 weeks, followed by 3 weeks online.
-At the NILE course centre you will teach learners from Norwich, work with a group of colleagues, and have full access to all NILE's resources.
+At the NILE course centre you will teach learners from different parts of the world who are based in Norwich, work with a group of colleagues, and have full access to all NILE's resources.
 For the weeks you study online, your course will be a mix of online study, live sessions with learners and tutor support, leaving you with experience in teaching both in a real classroom and remotely.

 Is this course for you?